 If you have suffered a workplace injury and have failed to disclose any prior conditions or injuries, your claim will be denied.
 Note that, if you have any prior injuries that become worse after the workplace incident, you will qualify for workers’ compensation benefits in Georgia.
 It’s always a good idea to disclose your prior injuries to your employer to avoid a denial.

 Employer’s Delay Tactics

 If you are a victim of your employer’s delay tactics, it will mean that your compensation benefits will be automatically denied.
 You need to contact an attorney if you notice any delay tactics from your employer or their insurance company to avoid rejection of your claim.

 If there was no witness to your accident at work, your employer is likely going to lodge a dispute for your case.
 To get around this problem, you need to gather key evidence for your claim.
 You can hire the best attorney for the job to make sure you have the right type of evidence for your worker’s compensation claim.

 Have you filed prior claims for workers’ compensation that are similar to your current condition?
-Well, that’s a good enough reason to cast a doubt on the incident that might result in your claim being denied.
+Well, that’s a good enough reason to cast doubt on the incident that might result in your claim being denied.

 Accident Happened Outside Of Work

 If the employer claims and proves that the incident happened outside of work, the claim might be rejected.

 If your employer doesn’t have a workers’ compensation policy, you will not receive any benefits.
 However, if this happens, you can use the services of our law firm to find other remedies for your case.